syncfusion-content/uwp-docs/uwp/SfTextBoxExt/AutoComplete-Header-Footer.md

 using Windows.UI.Xaml.Controls;
 using Windows.UI.Xaml.Media;

-// The BlankPage item template is documented at https://go.microsoft.com/fwlink/?LinkId=402352&clcid=0x409.
+// The Blank Page item template is documented at https://go.microsoft.com/fwlink/?LinkId=402352&clcid=0x409

 namespace TextBoxExtSample
 {
     /// <summary>
-    /// An empty page that can be used on its own or navigated within a frame.
+    /// An empty page that can be used on its own or navigated to within a Frame.
     /// </summary>
     public sealed partial class MainPage : Page
     {
-        TextBlock SearchLabel;
         public MainPage()
         {
             this.InitializeComponent();
-            EmployeeCollection employeeCollection = new EmployeeCollection();
-            this.DataContext = employeeCollection;
             SfTextBoxExt textBoxExt = new SfTextBoxExt()
             {
                 HorizontalAlignment = HorizontalAlignment.Center,
                 VerticalAlignment = VerticalAlignment.Center,
                 Width = 200,
                 AutoCompleteMode = AutoCompleteMode.Suggest,
-                SearchItemPath = "Name",
-                ShowDropDownFooterView = true,
+                ShowDropDownHeaderView = true,
-                DropDownFooterViewHeight = 50
+                DropDownHeaderViewHeight = 50
             };

+            List<string> list = new List<string>()
+            {
+                 "Lucas",
+                 "James",
+                 "Jacob"
+            };

-            textBoxExt.AutoCompleteSource = employeeCollection.Employees;
+            textBoxExt.AutoCompleteSource = list;

             StackPanel stackPanel = new StackPanel();
             SearchLabel = new TextBlock()